 Our research interests are always changing and evolving, as they should!
 Below, we’ve included brief snapshots of topics that represent primary themes in our ongoing research.
 However, our interests are broad and not limited to just these areas!
 Visit our publications page for a more comprehensive look at the research we’ve been involved with.
 Please feel free to reach out if you are interested in learning more.

-Biodiversity conservation in a changing climate
+Strategies for wildlife conservation in a changing climate

 Climate change is affecting species and their habitats in ways that alter how we think about conservation.
 We conduct research that helps uncover the diverse ways wildlife respond to climate change and how we can manage lands to mitigate negative impacts.
 To do this, we use models that link variation in wildlife population processes (e.g., colonization or extinction dynamics) to environmental conditions under future climate scenarios.
 Of particular interest is uncovering interactions between effects of climate and land cover on population processes.